Towards Federated Learning on Time-Evolving Heterogeneous Data: Continual Federated Learning Framework

 \end{assumption}

 \begin{remark}

-The exact information loss in Assumption~\ref{Bounded information loss assumption} may be intractable for some approximation methods.
-In Lemma \ref{bounded approximation error} of Appendix~\ref{sec:proof of bounded approximation error}, we showcase a tight analysis of information loss for Taylor extension based regularization methods. \end{remark}
+In Assumption~\ref{Bounded information loss assumption}, the exact information loss may be difficult to calculate for certain approximation methods, such as generative replay.
+In Lemma~\ref{bounded approximation error} of Appendix~\ref{sec:proof of bounded approximation error}, we provide a detailed analysis of information loss for Taylor extension based regularization methods and provide a more general case in the main paper. \end{remark}